Are you a Safe Driver? Take the quiz!

 Consider the conditions

-- In good weather, leave at least three feet of space between you and the car ahead of you.
-In bad weather, leave at least six feet of following distance.
+- In good weather, leave at least 3 seconds between you and the car ahead of you.
+In bad weather, leave at least 6 seconds of distance.

 Check your route

 - Choose routes that are marked and have well-lit streets with plenty of parking.